 - 2 cups (250 g) powdered sugar

-- 2 tbsp milk, heated in microwave to almost boiling
+- 2-3 tablespoon milk, heated in microwave to almost boiling

-- In the bowl of a stand mixer, cream the butter and cream cheese with the sugars and pumpkin puree until smooth, about 5 minutes.
+- In the bowl of a stand mixer, cream the butter and cream cheese with the sugars, pumpkin puree, pumpkin pie spice, and salt until smooth, about 5 minutes.
 Stop to scrape the sides and bottom of the bowl halfway between creaming.

-- Scoop batter into a well-greased Bundt or tube pan and smooth top.
-Bake at 300° F for 1 hour and 30 minutes to 1 hour and 40 minutes, or until long skewer inserted into center comes out with a few crumbs stuck to it.
+- Scoop batter into prepared Bundt or tube pan and smooth top.
+Bake at 300° F for 1 hour and 30 minutes to 1 hour and 40 minutes, or until a toothpick or long skewer inserted into the center comes out with just a few crumbs stuck to it.

-- Remove from the oven and place on wire rack to cool completely in pan.
-Flip over and remove from pan onto cake plate or cake stand.
+- Remove from the oven and place on a wire rack to cool completely in the pan.
+Flip over and remove from pan onto a cake plate or cake stand.

-- To make the glaze, whisk all glaze ingredients together until smooth.
+- To make the glaze, whisk all glaze ingredients together until smooth, starting with 2 tablespoon of milk and adding more as needed for proper pouring consistency.
 Slowly pour over cake and let drip down the sides.
-Add sprinkles on top if desired.